 Inquiries can be generated by either a telephone call or written correspondence to the member's appropriate Customer Service Department.
-For claims with dates of service less than 30 days old, visit Provider Connection at blueshieldca.com/provider where this information is readily accessible.
-Information about the Provider Appeals and Dispute Resolution Process and where to direct an inquiry can be found in this manual or by contacting the member's Customer Service Department.
+For claims with dates of service less than 30 days old, visit Provider Connection at www.blueshieldca.com/provider where this information is readily accessible.
+Information about the Provider Dispute Resolution Process and where to direct an inquiry can be found in this manual or by contacting the member's Customer Service Department.

-Provider Appeals and Dispute Resolution
+Provider Dispute Resolution

-Blue Shield has established fair, fast and cost-effective procedures to process and resolve provider appeals.
-Blue Shield's Provider Appeals and Dispute Resolution Process is accessible to both contracting and non-contracting providers.
+Blue Shield has established fair, fast, and cost-effective procedures to process and resolve provider disputes.
+Blue Shield's Provider Dispute Resolution Process is accessible to both contracting and non-contracting providers.